Regulatory Counsel, Government Affairs

 WIA is an equal opportunity employer committed to diversity in the workplace.
 All qualified applicants will receive consideration for employment without regard to gender, race, color, age, national origin, religion, disability, genetic information, marital status, sexual orientation, gender identity/assignment, citizenship, pregnancy or maternity, protected veteran status, or any other status protected by applicable national, federal, state or local law.

-Interested qualified applicants please submit a cover letter and resume to email@example.com.
+Interested qualified applicants please submit a resume and writing sample to email@example.com with the subject Regulatory Counsel, Last Name, First Name.

 WIA Legal Externship/Internship Program